danieladmon/photos.py/README.md

 so its faster to view and organize photos with JPEG, and when i'm editing the photos i'm using the RAW files.

-The script check if there are RAW file without the JPG file and delete the RAW file.
+The script check if there are RAW file without the JPG files and delete the RAW files.